ahmadali3327/tech-presentations/23-05-2019-serverless-event-driven-architecture/README.md

 This was a Meetup presentation (http://meetu.ps/e/GHY0S/tt37f/f) where i shared some of my experience, in past projects, working with Azure Serverless Platform and Event-Driven Architecture.
 Given the time limitation for the presentation, i only talked about some of the Azure Services that can be used to achieve it, such as Azure Functions, Azure Event Grid and Azure Logic App.
 At the end, a simple demo was presented to show in practice a real scenario of a Serverless Event-Driven Architecture.

+I made also available the powerpoint show used to make this presentation, as reference.

 # Deployment Instructions

 You can you the template included in the app.arm folder to deploy all the components that were included in the demo.
 After the deployment there are some steps you need to perform, considering the existing limitations: